 The Sustainable Solution

 We can support clothing makers that do not use toxic dyes or finishes on their fabrics.
 Knit and woven fabrics can be finished and dyed naturally and without toxic chemicals.
 Clothing companies need to disclose and label all the dyes and finishes used on their clothes.
 However, it can be difficult to find transparent clothing companies that will disclose the chemical ingredients in their dyes and finishes (companies hide behind patents and "trade secrets").
 As we saw with the food movement, the same behavior was used by chemical companies and junk food makers to hide the truth about their ingredients.
-Companies, like Harvest & Mill, that are proud of their toxin free clothing will fully disclose those facts.
 The downstream implications for using toxic free fabric are enormous.